 It began in the 1950s when a foreign tune called "The Happy Wanderer " won the road march in Trinidad.
 Instead of using the opportunity to inspire our artists to work harder at being competitive, in response we banned foreign competition for the Road March.
 Over the years , whenever our artists were challenged by … Continue reading Mediocrity and competition

-On November 11th we annually celebrate Veterans Day in the US.
+On November 11th we annually celebrate Veterans Day in the US, and in some countries Remembrance Day.
 It is a day we honor our veterans , and current members of the Armed Forces.However we cannot forget the special significance of this day.
-One hundred and one years ago on November 11th 1918 ,the First World War ended.At that time , it … Continue reading In Remembrance – Veteran’s Day , November 11th.
+A little over one hundred years ago, on November 11th 1918 the First … Continue reading In Remembrance – Veteran’s Day , November 11th.